bsdimp/freebsd-git-docs/faq.md

 % git pull
 ```
 Those 3 commits will be relative to `main` and can easily be rebased to the
-recreated 'main' branch above (and since we gave the branch a name, they are on a proper brnach)
+recreated 'main' branch above (and since we gave the branch a name, they are on a proper branch)

 **Q:** But I hate the name `tmp-branch`.
 Can I change it easily?
 **A:** Yes.